yy/dviz-course/w03-viztools/lab.md

 1. Initializing a string - `var word = "the word";`
 1. Boolean/logical - `var passTheTest = true;`

-Unlike other languages that you may have encountered, variable typing is dynamic, i.e. you do not have to specify whether a variable is an integer, floating point number, string, etc. Just the `var` type will suffice.
+Variable typing is dynamic, i.e. you do not have to specify whether a variable is an integer, floating point number, string, etc. Be aware that Javascript is not particularly good at handling operations that are outside of "normal"

-Javascript has a lot of legacy and it is not the most consistent and beautiful languauge.
-For instance, it behaves in really strange ways if you try something that is outside of "normal" operations.
+operations:

 ![wtf javascript](https://pbs.twimg.com/media/CpZUexOVUAE1Ihb.jpg)

 [atwood]: https://blog.codinghorror.com/the-principle-of-least-power/